 We are hunting with Kustanai Hunters and Fishermen Society which is in charge of hunting areas of over one million hectares.
 Since almost 20 years being the only company hunting this enormous area and we are in position to choose for our clients the very best places for hunting.

-Best time for hunting Siberian roe deer is during the rut, which is normally from approx. 20th August to September 10th.
+Best time to hunt Siberian roe deer is during the rut time, which is normally from approx. 20th August to September 10th.
 The area has a very continental climate with hot summers and cold winters.
-Weather in end of August / beginning September is usually warm with a temperature of +/-15°C during the day.
-In the night temperature may drop to 0°C or -1 to 2°C in August and down to minus 3 – 4°C in early September.
-Although during end August / beginning Sept. it is usually dry, rain may occur.
+Weather in end of August/beginning September is usually warm with a temperature of +/-15°C during the day.
+In the night temperature may drop to 0°C or -1 to 2°C in August and down to minus 3-4°C in early September.
+Although during end August/beginning Sept. it is usually dry, rain may occur.

 We are running here five different areas & camps – these are Michailovka 1, Michailovka 2, Michailovka 3, Arshaly and Usunkol.
 In each camp 4 clients will be accommodated.

 The hunting areas are huge and each one covers more than 50.000 hectares.
-Hunting is carried out only on 1/1 – each client with his guide, a driver and terrain car.
+The hunt for Siberian roe deer is carried out only on 1/1 – each client with his guide, a driver and terrain car.
 The big size of the hunting areas makes the use of terrain cars necessary.
 There are no high seats or any kind like this.
 As to the method of hunting we want to advice to follow the suggestions of your guide.
 He knows the area and the game and he is interested the same way you are to get with you good trophies.